McKeown Medical

 Date posted — 5.10.24

-But let’s assume you maybe take care of your skin now, but weren’t so good in your younger years and you’ve got some historic sun damage that you want to get rid of.
+But let’s assume you maybe take care of your skin now, but you weren’t so good in your younger years, and you’ve got some historic sun damage that you want to get rid of.

 How do you go about getting rid of that old sun damage on the face and body?

-The mainstay of treating sun damage is laser treatment and there are three main categories of laser you can use to treat sun damage.
+The mainstay of treating sun damage is laser treatment, and there are three main categories of lasers you can use to treat sun damage.

 The first category is ablative – which means that it removes tissue from the surface of the skin.